LimenResearch/gpa/README.md

 3. Edge block, and
 4. Temporary hub

-filtrations computed with repsect to a transformation of the weights associated with the input graph's edges.
+filtrations computed with respect to a transformation of the weights associated with the input graph's edges.

 ### Steady and Ranging persistence

-Compute the persistence according to the steady (a properties holding true along subsequent sublevel sets) and ranging (maximum span of a property being true along the filtration) paradigms.
+Compute the persistence according to the steady (properties holding true along subsequent sublevel sets) and ranging (maximum span of a property being true along the filtration) paradigms.

 ### Visualization and cornerpoint selection